Enneagram Type Four People are Sensitive and Withdrawn

 Type 4 and Type 6

-• Both Fours and Sixes are intuitive and skilled at reading others—Sixes because they protect themselves from threats by looking to see other people’s intentions, and Fours because they are emotionally intuitive and empathic—and these traits help them form supportive relationships.
+- Both Fours and Sixes are intuitive and skilled at reading others.
+Sixes protect themselves from threats by observing other people’s intentions, and Fours are emotionally intuitive and empathic.
+These traits help them form supportive relationships.

-• Both Fours and Sixes can get stuck in life and have a hard time moving forward, Fours because they can be overly self-critical and overly attached to specific emotions, believing things are hopeless, and Sixes because they can overthink issues and events, experience “analysis paralysis,” doubt their abilities, and fear success.
+- Both Fours and Sixes can get stuck in life and have a hard time moving forward.
+Fours can be overly self-critical and overly attached to specific emotions, believing things are hopeless, and Sixes can overthink issues and events, experience “analysis paralysis,” doubt their abilities, and fear success.

 Type 4 and Type 7